HackYourFuture/React/homework/Week 3.md

 Extend your todo list app with the ability to add new todo items and remove existing ones.

 Create an add button and a text input.
-When the add button is clicked a new todo item is created with the given description.
+When the add button is clicked a new todo item is created with the given description and deadline.
 Create also a remove button, which when clicked it should remove the todo item from the list.

+> Challenge: figure out a way for users to enter the date.
+This is a great opportunity to think like a community in a wider development community.
+Perhaps there are some **react** libraries out there that provide some kind of **date picker**?

 A mockup of the end result is the following:

 ```
 Todo List

-Enter description: [           ] [Add]
+Enter description: [           ] Deadline: [            ] [Add]

 * [x] Get out of bed, Wed Sep 13 2017 [remove]
 * [ ] Brush teeth, Thu Sep 14 2017 [remove]